galactic-plane/portal-extensions/portal-inbox-extention/README.md

-# Portal Inbox Widget
+# Portal Inbox Extention

-A self-contained, namespace-isolated JavaScript widget for displaying inbox messages in Power Pages portals.
+A self-contained, namespace-isolated JavaScript extention for displaying inbox messages in Power Pages portals.
 Built with Bootstrap 5 and designed to work without conflicts with other JavaScript on the page.

 ## Features